 If you’re reading this and believe you have a case, you should contact a premises liability lawyer.
 They can review the facts of your case and get to work on gathering the necessary documents, such as medical records and bills, to start building your case.

 Your attorney will also investigate the property owner’s maintenance records to determine how long their property has been unsafe, whether or not they could have known about the damage, and more.

 Bear in mind that these claims can take a long time to settle and it is important that you keep up with your medical treatment throughout.
 It will be filed in New Mexico’s small claims court system, known as the Metropolitan Court.

 Note that in New Mexico, there is a statute of limitations of three years for any claims pertaining to personal injury.
 The starting point of this three-year window is the day of the injury with a few exceptions.
-The sooner you begin your premises liability claim, the better.
+The sooner you begin your premises liability claim with an experienced premises liability attorney, the better.

 Having reviewed New Mexico’s premises liability laws, it is clear to you that you have a case worth pursuing.
 Now, it’s time to find an attorney to take on your case.

 At the Law Office of E. Marvin Romero, we work tirelessly to ensure that you receive the compensation you deserve.
 Contact us so that we may begin consultation and determine the parameters of your case.